cailyncodes/cailyncodes.github.io/content/projects/embracing-the-occult.md

 #### Session 1: Why (and how to) study esotericism?

-This session we explore the relationship between the esoteric and the rational in academic study.
+This session we build methodologically what we (could) mean by esotercism in academic study.
 We also build a foundation for the esoteric as both thought and practice.
-We begin to explore specifics of the antagonism of capitalism with esoteric belief.
+We begin to explore specifics of the antagonism of capitalism with esoteric belief to motivate further study.

 [Link to notes](/projects/embracing-the-occult/session-1)